-- Symphysis: a slightly mobile joint in which the joint surfaces of the articulated bones are covered with hyaline cartilage and the bones are joined by a layer called fibrocartilage.
+- Symphysis: a slightly mobile joint in which the joint surfaces of the articulated bones are covered with hyaline cartilage, and the bones are joined by a fibrocartilage layer.
 For example, the pubic symphysis and the sacrococcygeal symphysis.

-- Sinchondrosis : an immovable joint in which the material that connects the joint surfaces is the hyaline cartilage.
-For example, the first sternocostal joint.
+- Sinchondrosis: an immovable joint in which the material connects the joint surfaces is the hyaline cartilage—for example, the first sternocostal joint.

 What function do the joints of amphiarthrosis serve?

-The main function of the joints is to allow both movement and flexibility.
-They tend to be classified by the degree of their possible movement, the amount of bones involved and the complexity of the joint.
+The primary function of the joints is to allow both movement and flexibility.
+They tend to be classified by the degree of their possible movement, the number of bones involved, and the complexity of the joint.

-The main function of the joints of amphiarthrosis is to allow certain movements of the body, as well as to act as support structures.
+The primary function of the joints of amphiarthrosis is to allow specific movements of the body, as well as to act as support structures.

 What are the primary cartilaginous joints?